probonopd/Launchpad95/web/index.md

 ### Setup

-- Download the installation archive :
+- Download the installation archive:
   **[Launchpad95.zip](Launchpad95.zip)**
 - For Live 10 and above, Unzip the zip file and copy the folder Launchpad95 into you Ableton Live User Library, in a folder named